fnproject/fdk-java/examples/travel-agent/README.md

       }
       ```
    1. Need to remove the shouldAcceptValidInput test at this point.
 TODO: maybe don't do that test in the first place?

 1. Running in context
-   1. We need to do a bit more work to run now as the function expects some config and won't deal with incorrect input.
-      So first let's create `sample-payload.json` with some test data:
-      ```json
-      {
-        "departureTime": "2017-10-01",
-        "flightCode": "BA286"
-      }
-      ```
-   1. Then set some config.
-We are setting on the route here but can also set on the app.
-      ```sh
-      export DOCKER_LOCALHOST=$(docker inspect --type container -f '{{.NetworkSettings.Gateway}}' functions)

-      fn routes config set travel /flight/book FLIGHT_API_URL "http://$DOCKER_LOCALHOST:3001/flight"
-      fn routes config set travel /flight/book FLIGHT_API_SECRET "shhhh"
-      ```
-   1. Then we need to `fn deploy --app travel --local`.
-   1. And `cat sample-payload.json | fn call travel /flight/book` gives us a nice easy way to test the function in context.
 1. Introducing the fake API server
    1. All being well the last `fn call` will have returned a result:
       ```json